sdejongh/mayonet/README.md

 # mayonet
-Extension of the Python NAPALM framework to support more Cisco IOS features
+Extension of the NAPALM framework to support more Cisco IOS features.

+## ExtendedIOSDriver
+Extends the original NAPALM IOSDriver class and add new methods:
+- get_nat_translations()